-- The average unlevered beta across 75 publicly traded restaurants in the US is 0.86. - A caveat: Most of the publicly traded restaurants on this list are fast-food chains (McDonald's, Burger King) or mass restaurants (Applebee's, TGIF...)
-There is an argument to be made that the beta for an upscale restaurant is more likely to be reflect highend specialty retailers than it is restaurants.
+- The average unlevered beta across 75 publicly traded restaurants in the US is 0.86.
+Most of the publicly traded restaurants on this list are fast-food chains (McDonald's, Burger King) or mass restaurants (Applebee's, TGIF...).
+An upscale restaurant does not fit easily into this mix. - There is an argument to be made that the beta for an upscale restaurant is more likely to be reflect high-end specialty retailers than it is restaurants.
 The unlevered beta for 45 high-end retailers is 1.18.